Thousands protest after men are cleared of rape in Spain's 'wolf pack' case

 Both sides plan to appeal

-The men -- José Ángel Prenda, Antonio Manuel Guerrero, Ángel Boza, Alfonso Jesús Cabezuelo and Jesús Escudero -- recorded cell phone video of their encounter in July 2016 with the girl, then 18, during Pamplona's famous San Fermín festival.
+The men -- José Ángel Prenda, Antonio Manuel Guerrero, Ángel Boza, Alfonso Jesús Cabezuelo and Jesús Escudero -- recorded cell phone video of their encounter in July 2016 with the woman, then 18, during Pamplona's famous San Fermín festival.

 According to court documents, WhatsApp messages circulated to the group by one of the defendants included "us five are ****ing one girl," "there is more than what I'm telling you," "a ***ing amazing trip" and "there is video."

-The court heard that the men, who denied wrongdoing, "pushed" the girl into a deserted hallway and told her to "shut up" before all engaging in sexual activity with her.
+The court heard that the men, who denied wrongdoing, "pushed" the woman into a deserted hallway and told her to "shut up" before all engaging in sexual activity with her.
 She "adopted a passive, submissive stance" because she felt trapped and afraid, according to the sentencing document.
 One of the men took her phone from her bag before they left her there.

 Under Spanish law, the lesser offense of sexual abuse differs from rape in that it does not involve violence or intimidation.